asterics/predictionary/README.md

 see full API documentation: [to API documentation](https://asterics.github.io/predictionary/docs/Predictionary.html)

 ## Acknowledgements
+Thanks to Mark Davies, Professor of Linguistics at Brigham Young University (Utah), for the permission to use his n-gram sample data from https://www.ngrams.info/iweb.asp for training purposes of this library.

-Word lists for demos are taken from the Centre for Translation Studies, University of Leeds, see http://corpus.leeds.ac.uk/list.html - thanks!
+Word frequency lists for demos are taken from the Centre for Translation Studies, University of Leeds, see http://corpus.leeds.ac.uk/list.html - thanks!